 Tags: adolescence, child brides, childbirth, Clinton Global Initiative, collectivity, community, consent, culture, death rate, Desmond Tutu, developing world, disenfranchisement, domestic violence, economy, education, emancipation, employment, enforced marriage, ethics, family, Ford Foundation, gender inequality, girl's rights, health, HIV, human rights, humanity, income, internationalism, law enforcement, liberation, marginalisation, marriage, Mary Robinson, misogyny, morality, motherhood, natural disasters, NoVo Founadation, poverty, racism, religion, security, sexual abuse, slavery, social change, social development, tradition, victimisation

-- Etsuko on Should marriage licenses have an expiration date?
+- Rosie on Should marriage licenses have an expiration date?

-- Nick on Angelina Jolie shares experience of double mastectomy to raise awareness
+- Elisabeth on Angelina Jolie shares experience of double mastectomy to raise awareness